 How do I make an appointment?

-Contact the MML DBT clinic at 206.685.3295 or by e-mail at DBTclinic@uw.edu.
-Our Intake Coordinator will contact you to perform a phone screen to help determine whether you are a suitable candidate for DBT at our clinic.
+If we are currently accepting new clients, our Intake Coordinator will contact you to perform a phone screen to help determine whether you are a suitable candidate for DBT at our clinic.
 If our intake coordinator believes another clinic in the community may be a better fit, they will provide you with as much referral information as possible.
-You should be aware that the Intake Coordinator may not be able to return your call immediately but will contact you as soon as possible.
-There will be an out-going message on the Intake Coordinator's voicemail with current information about the schedule for returning calls to prospective clients.

 If we are not currently accepting new clients, we will provide you with the names of several other DBT clinics in the Greater Seattle area.